Nineteen years you had me

 It was never your fault…

-You were like me, mama
+You were like me,

 Forced to grow up.

-In your own way, you’re strong
+In your own way, you were strong.

 After all, you’re still here…